Degrees of incomputability, realizability and constructive reverse mathematics: Introduction

 \subsubsection{Robust division principle ${\sf RDIV}$}

-We examine the {\em division} principles for reals.
+We also examine the {\em division} principles for reals.
 It is known that {\em Markov's principle} (double negation elimination for $\Sigma^0_1$-formulas) is equivalent to the statement that, given regular Cauchy reals $x,y\in[0,1]$, we can divide $x$ by $y$ whenever $y$ is nonzero; that is, if $y$ is nonzero then $z=x/y$ for some regular Cauchy real $z$.

 However, it is algorithmically undecidable if a given real $y$ is zero or not.
-To overcome this difficulty, we consider any regular Cauchy real $z$ such that if $y$ is nonzero then $z=x/y$.
+To overcome this difficulty, we consider any regular Cauchy real $z$ such that if $y$ is nonzero then $z=x/y$ as a value of the division.
 If we require $x\leq y$ then such a $z$ always satisfies $x=yz$ whatever $y$ is (since $y=0$ and $x\leq 0$ implies $x=0$, so any $z$ satisfies $0=0z$).
 To avoid the difficulty of deciding if $y$ is nonzero or not, we always assume this additional requirement, and then call it the {\em robust division} principle ${\sf RDIV}$.
 In other words, ${\sf RDIV}$ is the following statement:

 One may think that the condition $x\leq y$ is not decidable, but we can always replace $x$ with $\min\{x,y\}$ without losing anything.
 Namely, the robust division principle ${\sf RDIV}$ is equivalent to the following: